eharada/Data_Viz_Lab_3/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31260232-4e448814-aa01-11e7-8553-f2119d0633a6.png)

 </br>
 The disadvantage with the above graph is that it is a little confusing to see 4 different charts.
-The reader might have trouble following the data visualizations.
+The audience might have trouble following the data visualizations.
 The next iteration should try to combine all the graphs together.

 <br/><br/>